-Janssen Pharmaceuticals – a Belgium-based division of global conglomerate Johnson & Johnson – is facing a pile of potential legal claims over the safety of its Interstitial Cystitis drug Elmiron.
-Evidence has come to light linking Elmiron with a serious eye disease, but the company has yet to address these concerns or document this condition as a potential side effect on warning labels and drug documentation.
+Janssen Pharmaceuticals—a Belgium-based division of the global conglomerate Johnson & Johnson—is facing a pile of potential legal claims over the safety of its Interstitial Cystitis drug Elmiron.
+Although evidence has come to light linking Elmiron with a serious eye disease, the company has yet to address these concerns or document this condition as a potential side effect on warning labels and drug documentation.

-Beginning in 2015, doctors at Atlanta’s Emory Eye Center began discovering a link between Elmiron and a newly discovered form of Retinal Maculopathy, a condition that causes vision impairment and may eventually result in blindness.
+In 2015, doctors at Atlanta’s Emory Eye Center discovered a link between Elmiron and a form of Retinal Maculopathy, a condition that causes vision impairment and may eventually result in blindness.

 Elmiron has been prescribed to millions of people around the world since 1996.
 It is often the only available treatment for patients suffering with Interstitial Cystitis/Painful Bladder Syndrome, a debilitating condition that causes chronic bladder pain and pressure, and the frequent urge to urinate.

 The normal side effects of Elmiron include:

 These are relatively low-impact, and because of this, Elmiron has been widely and freely prescribed.

 Patients taking Elmiron have done so believing that it was a low-risk option for relief of a serious and potentially debilitating condition, but new research suggests that doctors may have been wrong to prescribe and up the doses so easily.

 As reported by ScienceDaily and the American Association of Ophthalmology, a 2019 study by Kaiser Oakland found that about one quarter of the patients surveyed who were taking Elmiron showed signs of retinal damage.
 The study concluded that Elmiron may be toxic to the retinas, and that the toxic damage increased as the dose prescribed increased.